 - Check homework when complete.
 Is it correct?
 Is it neat?
 Did it take an appropriate amount of time?

-- Contact the teacher if your child can’t do the homework, does it poorly, can’t do it in a reasonable time, or if (s)he doesn’t bring homework home.
+- Contact the teacher if your child can’t do the work, does it poorly, can’t do it in a reasonable time, or if (s)he doesn’t bring homework home.
 Approach the teacher in a co-operative spirit.
 After all, you both want the same thing—your child’s success.

 - If homework involves studying rather than written work, check out our Tips about